Graphing, homotopy groups of spheres, and spaces of long links and knots: Key definitions

 Iterating such graphing maps gives rise to maps of the form

 More precisely, $G^k$ is the composition of the maps induced on various iterated loop spaces by various graphing maps, all of which by abuse of notation we will denote $G$.

 The next map lets us pass from long links to spherical (based) links in a Euclidean space.
-It will be used in results on injectivity of graphing in Section \ref{S:Injectivity}.
+It will be used to relate isotopy classes of the two types in Lemma \ref{L:SphericalLinks} and to prove variants of the injectivity of graphing in Appendix \ref{S:Appendix}.
 It is roughly given by fixing disjoint disks in the complement of $[-1,1]^n$ and gluing these ``closing disks'' to the parts of the long link in $[-1,1]^n$.

 First, for any $k\geq 1$ and any subspace $S\subset \R^k$, let $rS$ be the result of scaling $S$ by $r$.
 In particular, $[-1,1]^k$ is a cube inscribed in $\sqrt{k}S^{k-1}$.

 \begin{definition} For $m\geq 1$ and $1 \leq p_1, \dots, p_m \leq n-2$, define the {\bf closure map}